MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

 ### Identity provider&ndash;initiated sign-in

 AD FS supports the [identity provider&ndash;initiated single sign-on (SSO)](/azure/active-directory/manage-apps/configure-saml-single-sign-on) profile of the SAML 2.0 [specification](https://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0-cd-02.html#5.1.4.IdP-Initiated%20SSO:%20POST%20Binding|outline).
-In order for the portal (service provider) to respond properly to the SAML request started by the identity provider, the [RelayState](/archive/blogs/askds/ad-fs-2-0-relaystate) parameter must be encoded properly.
+In order for the website (service provider) to respond properly to the SAML request started by the identity provider, the [RelayState](/archive/blogs/askds/ad-fs-2-0-relaystate) parameter must be encoded properly.

-The basic string value to be encoded into the SAML RelayState parameter must be in the format `ReturnUrl=/content/sub-content/`, where `/content/sub-content/` is the path to the webpage you want to go to on the portal (service provider).
-The path can be replaced by any valid webpage on the portal.
+The basic string value to be encoded into the SAML RelayState parameter must be in the format `ReturnUrl=/content/sub-content/`, where `/content/sub-content/` is the path to the webpage you want to go to on the website (service provider).
+The path can be replaced by any valid webpage on the website.
 The string value is encoded and placed into a container string of the format `RPID=&lt;URL encoded RPID&gt;&RelayState=&lt;URL encoded RelayState&gt;`.
 This entire string is once again encoded and added to another container of the format `<https://adfs.contoso.com/adfs/ls/idpinitiatedsignon.aspx?RelayState=&lt;URL> encoded RPID/RelayState&gt;`.

 For example, given the service provider path `/content/sub-content/` and the relying party ID `https://portal.contoso.com/`, construct the URL with the following steps: